-Microsoft acquires classroom collaboration startup Chalkup to expand Microsoft Teams
+Microsoft hires classroom collaboration startup Chalkup founder to expand Microsoft Teams

 “Justin built one of the first education platforms that students really loved to use,” said Wayne Chang, who had invested in the startup alongside Jeff Seibert.
 (Both had directly invested, but not on behalf of Baseline, where they are LPs).
 “And Jeff and I couldn’t be more excited that Chalkup is joining Microsoft and bringing that approach to schools and classrooms everywhere.”

-The acquisition follows shortly after Microsoft Teams’ larger product received its biggest update to date.
+Today’s news follows shortly after Microsoft Teams’ larger product received its biggest update to date.
 Last month, Microsoft announced a slew of new features for its Slack competitor, including new app integrations, an app store, improved search and discovery features, and new commands.

 Teams’ adoption has been steadily growing.
 Last September, Microsoft said that 125,000 organizations had adopted the software, but didn’t speak to how many users it has.
 However, Slack had said around the same time that it had grown to 6 million daily users, 9 million weekly users, and had passed 50,000 paid teams earlier in the year.